daniellima338/LetsQuiz/README.md

 <a></a>

 #### Fonts
  I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.
-The fonts used in this project are [Noto Serif JP] (https://fonts.google.com/specimen/Noto+Serif+JP "Google fonts: Montserrat") for the overall text and [Libre Baskerville] (https://fonts.google.com/specimen/Libre+Baskerville#standard-styles) for the headlines.
+The fonts used in this project are [Raleway] (https://fonts.google.com/specimen/Raleway "Google fonts: Raleway") for the overall text and [Fira Sans] (https://fonts.google.com/specimen/Fira+Sans#standard-styles) for the headlines.
 The fonts have a light readthrough and do not come of as strong to the eye.
 It goes well in line with the hip and light design of the website.

 <a></a>